sampconrad/jsonsql-highlighter/README.md

-# SQLite Highlighter for JSON
+# SQL Highlighter for JSON

-A VS Code extension that provides SQLite syntax highlighting for SQL queries embedded in JSON files.
+A VS Code extension that provides syntax highlighting for SQL queries embedded in JSON files.

 ![Preview](preview.webp)